 The Village of Ottawa Hills has a zoning ordinance which provides regulations for building and improvements in the Village.
-The Village Manager is the first resource when considering construction projects in Ottawa Hills.
+The Village Administrator is the first resource when considering construction projects in Ottawa Hills.
 He will be happy to review zoning regulations and requirements related to your project.
-The Manager frequently meets with residents at their homes to discuss these types of projects.
+The Administrator frequently meets with residents at their homes to discuss these types of projects.

 Zoning permits are required and issued by the Village of Ottawa Hills, at no cost, for projects including the following: